 Get wetter, and go swimming!
 There are lots of great aquatic centres that have indoor heated pools and lovely spots for children to splash about.

-On the North Shore, try the Hornsby Aquatic & Leisure Centre, Ku-ring-gai Fitness and Aquatic Centre in West Pymble, Lane Cove Aquatic Centre, Willoughby Leisure Centre, North Sydney Pool or Mosman Swim Centre.
-Beyond the North Shore (but only a short drive) you could try Sydney Olympic Park Aquatic Centre, Ryde Aquatic Leisure Centre or Warringah Aquatic Centre in Frenchs Forest.
+On the North Shore, try the Hornsby Aquatic & Leisure Centre, Ku-ring-gai Fitness and Aquatic Centre in West Pymble, Lane Cove Aquatic Centre or Mosman Swim Centre.
+Beyond the North Shore (but only a short drive), take the kids to Sydney Olympic Park Aquatic Centre, Ryde Aquatic Leisure Centre or Warringah Aquatic Centre in Frenchs Forest.

 Click here to see a list of nearby indoor pools.

 Go bowling on a rainy day!
-From about the age of four, children can learn to do ten pin bowling (with the help of a ramp and side bumpers).
-During the week (off peak), games start at about $15 per person.
-Try Strike Bowling, which has locations in Chatswood (Mandarin Centre), Macquarie Centre or Castle Hill.
-It’s a fun way to spend a few hours!
+From about the age of four, children can learn to do ten-pin bowling (with the help of a ramp and side bumpers).
+Here are the closest spots for a game of ten-pin bowls around Sydney’s North Shore:

 One of our favourite things to do with kids on a rainy day is to head to a restaurant, cafe or pub that has a free indoor play area.
 Magpies Waitara, The Belrose Hotel, Terrey Hills Tavern, Hotel Pennant Hills and North Ryde RSL all have indoor play areas for the kids.
 Plus, it’s a clever option – you don’t need to pay an entry fee, just buy a coffee, snacks or some lunch.